INFORMS en Español

 Building Interactive Machines, Yale University

 This project-based course brings together methods from Machine Learning, Computer Vision, Robotics, and Human-Computer Interaction to enable interactive machines to perceive and act in dynamic environments.
 Part of the course examines approaches for perception with a variety of devices and algorithms; the other part focuses on methods for decision making.
-The course is a combination of lectures, reviews of state-of-the-art papers, discussions, coding assignments, and a final team project.
+The course is a combination of lectures, reviews of state-of-the-art papers, discussions, coding assignments, and a semester-long team project.

 Introduction to Human-Computer Interaction, Yale University